tartley/missile-commander/README.md

   * ground will decide whether a feature is hit when it hears of the collision.
   * Only do this if we gain missiles that steer or change target in-flight

-# Low priority Features
+# Decorative / low priority

+* I don't like BangSky's sound.
+A more regular deep bang.
+Maybe it can fluctuate.
+* Maybe two sounds, for Source.Shot and Source.Missile.
+* BangSky should fluctuate in size.
+* BangFeature should use thicker arcs?
+Or different design.
+Or additional elements.
+* Incorporating the color of the destroyed feature?
+* particle effect using color of the destroyed feature?
+* Camera shake?
+* Sky flash?
+* Base shape
+* Turret recoil
+* Audio listener moves with mouse
 * Click1 when fire pressed but out of ammo
 * Click2 when fire pressed but base is destroyed
+* Speech synthesis?
 * Warn beep when low ammo
-* Audio listener moves with mouse
 * More particle effects:
   * Trail on shots, somewhat like missile
   * Shot launch